TheYoBots/libot-lb/README.md

 # libot-lb
 *Based on [lightningbolts/Lichess-Bot-Leaderboards](https://github.com/lightningbolts/Lichess-Bot-Leaderboards)*

 A leaderboard for all Lichess Bots.
 It checks for list of online bots using [Lichess' Bot API](https://lichess.org/api#tag/Bot/operation/apiBotOnline) and creates a list ([available_bots.txt](./available_bots.txt)).
 Everytime it runs this list is checked to see if any online bots aren't in it and if they aren't, those bots are added to the list.
-Once that's done, using Lichess' API, the [bots public data](https://lichess.org/api#tag/Users/operation/apiUser) is taken to get the bots rating (This might take a while!).
-This data is converted into `json` format and is then easily sorted based on rating in each game type (or variant).
+Once that's done, using Lichess' API, the [bots public data](https://lichess.org/api#tag/Users/operation/apiUsers) is taken to get the bots rating.
+This data is converted into `json` format and then each of the [rules](#rules) are checked (This will take a while!) and is then sorted based on rating in each game type (or variant).

 ## Run
 1. Set Environment Secret:

 Get a [Token from lichess (No scopes required)](https://lichess.org/account/oauth/token/create?scopes[]=None&description=Bot+Leaderboard+Token) and execute the following command:
 ```
 # windows